Crash that injured 25 law enforcement recruits was ‘deliberate act,’ sheriff says; driver released from custody - NewsBreak

 Authorities are still trying to determine why Gutierrez swerved into the recruits.

-A reporter with Nexstar’s KTLA attempted to get answers from Gutierrez directly upon his return home on Thursday night, though he did not reply.Sheriff: 2 recruits still in critical condition after crash in LA County
+A reporter with Nexstar’s KTLA attempted to get answers from Gutierrez directly upon his return home on Thursday night, though he did not reply.Two new proposed city ordinances seek to target homelessness in Oklahoma City

 As of Thursday evening, seven recruits were still recovering or receiving treatment in the hospital, including two who remain in critical condition , according to Sheriff Villanueva.